kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 inconvenient, particularity if that image is often used.
 To remove this inconvenience, users are allowed to "bookmark" a particular community image.
 This image then appears in the user's image-list.
-This functionality operates in much the same way that v2 image sharing works, but the owner of the image does not have to maintain relationships with each of the new image consumers.
+This functionality operates in the same way that v2 image sharing works, but the owner of the image does not have to explicitly maintain relationships with each of the new image consumers.

 If a consumer of a community image would like to bookmark it, they must accept the image so it will appear in their image-list